Installing version 5

 If you have version 4 installed, please uninstall it before installing version 5.

 The USB Overdrive has been rewritten as an app.
 It is now installed by dragging the app to the Applications folder:

 When you first open the USB Overdrive app, you should get a warning that the System Extension was blocked:

-Click the Open Security Preferences button (or open the System Preferences app and click on the Security & Privacy icon) to open this window:
+Click the Open Security Preferences button (or open the System Preferences app and select Privacy & Security in the list) to open this window:

 You may have to disconnect and reconnect your USB devices.
 For wireless devices with a USB receiver, disconnect and reconnect the receiver.
 Bluetooth devices can be turned off and back on.
 If disconnecting or power cycling is not easy, you may choose to restart your Mac instead.

 Installing version 4

 macOS requires user approval before loading new third-party system extensions.
 Full technical details from Apple are available here.